fatzebra/terragrunt-workspace-buildkite-plugin/README.md

 The pipeline consists of:

-- A block step which allows you to select the modules to apply.
+- if more than 1 module is found to apply, A block step which allows you to select the modules to apply.
 This is ordered based on how it will be applied
 - A command step which will run a plan for each of the selected modules and provide the output
 - A block to confirm you want to run apply
 - A command step to run apply for each of the selected modules